ailequal/dotfiles/LINUX.md

 ### theme

 The main color scheme theme is [catppuccin](https://github.com/catppuccin) in the variant `Catppuccin-Macchiato`.
-Apply it to these main applications:
+Apply it to these main applications, if installed (some of them are automatically configured in the dotfiles):

 - [firefox](https://github.com/catppuccin/firefox)
 - [gedit](https://github.com/catppuccin/gedit)